EVORA-project/evora-ontology/models/docs/alternateName.md

 ## Comments

 * This includes previous names, acronyms, former taxonomic terms, and other variations.
 This information can serve as keywords for search purposes and as a bridge with other projects that use different naming systems or taxonomies
-* This includes previous names, acronyms, former taxonomic terms, and other variations.
-This information can serve as keywords for search purposes and as a bridge with other projects that use different naming systems or taxonomies

 ## Identifier and Mapping Information